Tree International Publishing

-Tree International Publishing was a major American music publisher, based in Nashville.
-As the last major music publisher that was owned and operated in Nashville, it was sold to the CBS Records Group in 1989.
-The catalog is now part of Sony Music Publishing.
+Tree International Publishing (also known as Tree Publishing Company, Tree Music Publishing, or Tree Publishing Co., Inc.) was a major American music publisher based in Nashville, Tennessee.
+Founded in 1951, it grew to become one of the most successful and influential country music publishers in the United States, credited with helping establish Nashville as "Music City."
+As the last major music publisher independently owned and operated in Nashville, it was sold to CBS Records in 1989.
+Its catalog is now part of Sony Music Publishing.